Application Essays

 Students often propose to work with a specific on-campus office including the Diversity/Minority Services offices, Disability Services offices, Career Centers, Financial Aid offices, Student Leadership offices, and other campus offices.
 Examples of these projects include:

-- Posting information on the Gilman Scholarship Program in specific campus offices
+- Posting information on the Gilman Program in specific campus offices

-- Adding a web page to the official website that highlights study abroad opportunities, the Gilman Scholarship, and information that would be of help/interest to students
+- Adding a web page to the official website that highlights study abroad opportunities, the Gilman Program, and information that would be of help/interest to students

 Study Abroad Outreach: